n8n vs Pipedream Comparison

 Both platforms connect systems and automate processes well.
 But automations are only as valuable as the data flowing through them.
 A lead-routing workflow is useless if the contact data is stale.
 An account research agent is blind without verified company intelligence.
 That's where the data layer matters.

-ZoomInfo is a B2B data and GTM intelligence platform built on 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 Its GTM Context Graph combines this data with your CRM records, conversation transcripts, and behavioral signals, processing 1.5B+ data points daily to show the full context of your accounts: what happened, why it happened, and what to do next.
 Your team can work from the GTM Workspace, run plays from GTM Studio, or feed intelligence into custom automations through the Enterprise API and MCP server.
 ZoomInfo is the data layer that turns n8n or Pipedream workflows from process plumbing into revenue-generating systems.

 If you're building automations that touch sales, marketing, or account data, see how ZoomInfo's API and MCP access can power your workflows with verified B2B intelligence.